St John’s, Radlett

 The Story in Depth

 A temporary post-war church building in an affluent part of Hertfordshire was well used but no longer fit for purpose.
-The town council was failing to deliver any affordable housing - so could the church help?
+Meanwhile, the town council was failing to deliver any affordable housing - so could the church help?

-In 1953, St John’s was built as a daughter church in the parish of Christ Church, Radlett, to serve the growing post-war community.
-A local landowner, Lady Phillimore, had donated land on Gills Hill Lane to the Church for a primary school, church hall and church building.
+In 1953, St John’s was built as a daughter church in the parish of Christ Church, Radlett, to serve the new post-war council estate.
+A local landowner, Lady Phillimore, had donated land on Gills Hill Lane to the Church for a multi-purpose church building.
+A hall was later added, used for a community nursery.
+Both buildings were well-used by many community groups.

-However, by the 2010s, both the church and the hall had exceeded their life expectancy as temporary buildings and were becoming unfit for purpose.
-Despite this, many community groups were hiring the premises, including a nursery which operated out of the building during the week.
+However, by the 2010s, both the church and the hall had exceeded their life expectancy as temporary buildings and were becoming expensive to operate.

-A proposal was accepted to develop the site to serve better the needs of the church and of the wider Radlett community.
+After a review of options, the PCC accepted a recommendation to develop the site to serve better the needs of the church and of the wider Radlett community.

-Negotiations were conducted between the parish, the diocese and Hertsmere Borough Council on the future of the site.
-These led to plans for a modern church with a nursery and community spaces, along with six new affordable dwellings.
+Negotiations were conducted between the parish, the Phillimore Trust, the diocese and HBC on the future of the site.
+These led to plans for a modern multi-purpose church with hall suitable for the nursery along with six new affordable dwellings.

-The building of the church and community rooms would be funded by the capital receipt from selling part of the freehold to Hertsmere Borough Council.
+The building of the church and hall would be funded by the capital receipt from selling part of the freehold to HBC.

-An early challenge was the covenant on the land, restricting its use to religious purposes only.
-The PCC negotiated with the Phillimore Trust for rebuilding the church and providing social housing; the Trust agreed on condition that the homes should remain affordable in perpetuity.
+An early challenge was the covenant on the land, which required religious services to be held and forbade overnight accommodation.
+With support from St Albans diocese, the PCC negotiated with the Phillimore Trust to permit the building of social housing alongside a new church and hall; the Trust agreed on two conditions, that the church should be of traditional design and construction and the homes should remain affordable in perpetuity.

-The team running the nursery was involved in the design of the new buildings, attending planning meetings with the council.
-This ensured that all the Ofsted requirements could be met – including exclusive use of the shared kitchen while the nursery was open, to protect children with allergies.
+The PCC appointed a member to be “client representative”, representing the church, the nursery, the hirers and the community.
+Ofsted requirements also needed to be met for the nursery, including outdoor space and exclusive use of the kitchen while the nursery was open.
 A separate pantry was added for hall hirers to use when the nursery was open.

 TSG Building Services, a large building and refurbishment contractor in the area, were awarded the Design and Construction Works on the project.

-The old church buildings were decommissioned in July 2021 in preparation for the redevelopment of the site.
-Worship and community events continued to be held in modular Portakabins on site during this period, to allow continuity of use.
+The old church buildings were decommissioned and demolished in August 2021 in preparation for the redevelopment of the site.
+Worship, the nursery and some other community events continued to be held in a large Portakabin on site.

 The new church was dedicated on 15 October 2023; tenants moved into the flats in 2024 and the houses in early 2025.

-The Church is used for Sunday worship six times a year, as the St Johns congregation merged with the Christ Church one after the pandemic.
-The hall is fully booked most of the time, as it’s a warm, light building and parking is free in the area.
+The Church is currently used for Sunday worship six times a year, as the St Johns congregation merged with the Christ Church one after the pandemic.
+The local infant school also uses it each term, and many other groups use the space as it’s a warm, light building and parking is free in the area.

-Watford Community Housing manage the three flats for Affordable Rent, and the two houses in shared ownership, with an 80% ceiling on the share that could be bought by the occupier.
-The third house was retained by Hertsmere Borough Council for use as temporary accommodation for families.
+Watford Community Housing manage the three flats for Affordable Rent, and the two houses in shared ownership.
+The third house was retained by HBC for use as temporary accommodation for families.

 The church set a budget for hire income, which was exceeded after just one year.
 It brings in enough to pay for an administrator and the upkeep of the hall.
 The housing association also contracts the church to look after the estate around their homes.

-The project was funded by Hertsmere Borough Council, without any cost to the parish.
+The project was funded by HBC, without any cost to the parish (other than diocesan legal and professional fees).
 This was only possible because of high land values in the area and the fact that the Council had to deliver more affordable housing in Radlett.
 Their ringfenced pot of Section 106 money could only be spent on social housing, and this project delivered six new affordable homes for the Council.

 The original budget for the whole redevelopment was £3.28 million, but it over-ran by £324k.
-The Council were able to cover this by accessing the government’s Local Authority Housing Fund in addition to their own Section 106 funds.
+HBC were able to cover this by accessing the government’s Local Authority Housing Fund in addition to their own Section 106 funds.

 · The project may have never happened without having a local councillor on the PCC who could unlock the funding from the council